Orobanche pubescens

 The Greek names for Orobancheae, dramatically relate the plants to the wolf; Parasito likos (παράσιτο λύκοσ) meaning wolf parasite and and agrio-likos (αγριόλυκοσ) meaning wild wolf: This epithet seems particularly relevant to the hairy orobanche.
 The distinguishing feature is the covering of shaggy hair and this gives it its species as well as its common English name.

-For more on Orobanche go to O.reticulata.
+For more on Orobanche go to O. crenata.